evanmadams/NAOC2020-Count-Data-Workshop/README.md

 # NAOC2020-Count-Data-Workshop
-Lessons, scripts, and data sets associated with the 2020 NAOC Count Data Workshop in San Juan, Puerto Rico
+Powerpoints, R scripts, and data sets associated with the 2020 NAOC Count Data Workshop.